Skip to contents

 Aren’t there already other similar tools?

 There are a few resources that provide some of the msigdbr functionality and served as an inspiration for this package.
 WEHI provides MSigDB gene sets in R format for human and mouse.
-MSigDF relies on the WEHI resource, but is converted to a more tidyverse-friendly data frame.
-There is a more recent ToledoEM/msigdf fork.
+MSigDF and a more recent ToledoEM/msigdf fork provide a tidyverse-friendly data frame.
 These are updated at varying frequencies and may not be based on the latest version of MSigDB.
 Since 2022, the GSEA/MSigDB team provides collections that are natively mouse and don’t require orthology conversion.

 What if I have other questions?